 The Company has elected to take the exemption provided under section 408 of the Companies Act 2006 not to separately present the parent company profit and loss account.
-The Company recorded a loss excluding dividend income and dividends paid of \$1.8m (2020 loss excluding dividend income of \$0.9m).
+The Company recorded a loss excluding dividend income of \$7.3m (2021 loss excluding dividend income of \$1.8m).